 Illustrator and mum-of-two Becky Barnicoat really struggled with finding good maternity and postnatal pyjamas.
 Instead she ended up wearing her husband’s Gap pyjama bottoms with a comfy T-shirt.
 “They’re soft, comfy and good for a postnatal belly,” she says.
 “They have draw strings you can adjust, as well as an elasticated waist.”
 They come in size S to XL and are a very reasonable £24.95.

 Gap still does great PJs, even if you’re not expecting any new additions.
 “There’s just something very reassuring about them”, says bar manager at The Artesian, Anna Sebastian.
 She wears her printed poplin set – which came from the “really cute” new summer collection – on rainy days, or when the lockdown blues are particularly strong.
-[Editor’s note: Anna’s choice isn’t available currently, but we found this similar pyjama top with matching shorts.]
+[Editor’s note: Anna’s choice is currently out of stock.]

 Best silk pyjamas